Have you gone off the rails for one reason or another and are wondering how to get your life back on track financially?

 That’s why one of the great ironies of wealth is that some people who make $40,000/year are millionaires while some people making $500,000/year are not.

 So what can you do about it?
-Manage the money you have now in a way that gives you more peace (by living within your means), and when the windfall or promotion does materialize, you’ll already have the habits and behaviors built to manage that money well too.
+Manage the money you have now in a way that gives you more peace, and when the windfall or promotion does materialize, you’ll already have the habits and behaviors built to manage that money well too.
 Find more space now between your expenses and your income.

 Learn more about how to break the paycheck to paycheck cycle for good!